ZenonSeth/respec/doc/api.md

     label = "Label of field",
     -- Optional.
 Shows a small label above the field, describing it.
-    -- Note: Setting this label will automatically add a margin_top the Field, -- to allow for room for the Label to be drawn above the field.
+    -- Note: Setting this label will automatically add a marginTop the Field, -- to allow for room for the Label to be drawn above the field.
-    -- If you then set margin_top in any other way, it will override this
+    -- If you then set marginTop in any other way, it will override this

     closeOnEnter = false,
     -- Optional.
 Default is true.